-My noble Friend the Minister of State for Trade and Investment, Lord Livingston, has today made the following statement:
+My noble Friend the Minister of State for Trade and Investment, Lord Green of Hurstpierpoint, has made the following statement:

 The EU Foreign Affairs Council (Trade) took place in Luxembourg on 18 October 2013.